joamona/pgOperations/docs/tutorials.md

     Query:  insert into counters.counters (counter_name,counter_description) values (%s,%s)
     Values:  ['c1', 'c1 description']

+As you can see the table `counters.counters` is created to have a registry of the created counters.
+The table contains the counter name, and one description.
+All the counters are `sequences` created in the schema `counters`, therefore their names must be unique.

+#### Increment a counter

-Use the method <a href="../reference/#src.pgOperations.pgOperations.PgCounters.incrementCounter" target="_blank"> PgCounters.incrementCounter</a> to increment a counter:
+Use the method <a href="../reference/#src.pgOperations.pgOperations.PgCounters.incrementCounter"> PgCounters.incrementCounter</a> to increment a counter:

     v1=c.incrementCounter(counter_name)
     print('Returned value 1: ',v1)